ewaldmire/ascender/docs/docsite/rst/administration/ent_auth.rst

 - ``saml_attr``: The SAML attribute name where the team array can be found.
 - ``remove``: Set ``remove`` to **True** to remove user from all Teams before adding the user to the list of Teams.
 To keep the user in whatever Team(s) they are in while adding the user to the Team(s) in the SAML attribute, set ``remove`` to **False**.
-- ``team_org_map``: An array of dictionaries of the form ``{ "team": "<climber Team Name>", "organization": "<climber Org Name>" }`` that defines mapping from climber Team -> climber Organization.
-This is needed because the same named Team can exist in multiple Organizations in climber.
+- ``team_org_map``: An array of dictionaries of the form ``{ "team": "<ascender Team Name>", "organization": "<ascender Org Name>" }`` that defines mapping from ascender Team -> ascender Organization.
+This is needed because the same named Team can exist in multiple Organizations in ascender.
 The organization to which a team listed in a SAML attribute belongs to, would be ambiguous without this mapping.

 You could create an alias to override both Teams and Orgs in the **SAML Team Attribute Mapping**.
 This option becomes very handy in cases when the SAML backend sends out complex group names, like in the example below: